soyabn9-test/fmcs-help/README.md

 ## Is the server free forever?

 Yes, You are able to get the server for free.
+Test.

 ## What are the server types?